 How is an On-Site Appraisal Performed?

 In order to determine where a particular aircraft's value will end up in comparison to those having been sold or actually for sale, an Aircraft Appraisal begins with a thorough examination of the exterior and interior of the aircraft.
 Special attention is paid to the condition of the airframe, paint, engines, propellers and instrumentation.
 The avionics and related flight instruments are inventoried to insure they are properly accounted for in assessing the value of the aircraft.
 The panel layout, optional systems, deicing systems, cabin and interior condition are also evaluated.
 Airframe and engine modifications as well as signs of present damage are documented.
 Service Bulletin status, Airworthiness Directive (AD) status, FAA Form 337's, Time and Cycle life items and maintenance programs such as JSSI, ESP, TAP and MSP are reviewed as is the status of any historical damage repairs.
-The condition of "wear items", e.g. tires, paint, interior, etc. are compared to comprehensive and detailed written VREF standards.
+The condition of "wear items", e.g. tires, paint, interior, etc. are compared to comprehensive and detailed written standards.

-The logbooks and paperwork are carefully reviewed because these document the historical care or abuse that was given to this particular aircraft.
-This review documents whether maintenance was done to keep the aircraft in top condition or just to maintain a minimal level of air worthiness.
-Frequently what is not recorded is important, e.g. missing annual inspections, missing or defaced pages, and undocumented modifications.
+The logbooks and paperwork are carefully reviewed because these document the historical care or abuse that was given or experienced by a particular aircraft.
+This review documents whether maintenance was done to keep the aircraft in top condition or just to maintain a minimal level of airworthiness.
+Frequently what is not recorded is vitally important, e.g. missing annual inspections, missing or defaced pages, and undocumented modifications.
 Special attention is given to any incidents of past damage as this may or may not have a significant impact on the aircraft's value.